Hour record: 1972–1984: Merckx, Moser and new technology

 In 1972, Eddy Merckx set a new hour record at 49.431 km in Mexico City at an altitude of 2300 m where he proclaimed it to have been "the hardest ride I have ever done".

-The record would stand for 12 years until in January 1984, Francesco Moser set a new record at 51.151 km.
-This was the first noted use of disc wheels, which provided an aerodynamic gain as well as Moser wearing a skin suit.
+The record stood until January 1984, when Francesco Moser set a new record at 51.151 km.
+This was the first noted use of disc wheels, which, along with Moser's skin suit, provided aerodynamic gains.
 Moser's record would eventually be moved in 1997 to "best human effort".